Tetra Technologies (TTI)

 Brady M. Murphy, President and Chief Executive Officer

-Mr. Murphy has served as President and Chief Executive Officer of TETRA Technologies, Inc. since May 2019, and as a Director since December 2018.
-Prior to this, he held the position of President and Chief Operating Officer from February 2018 to May 2019.
-Before joining TETRA, Mr. Murphy served as Chief Executive Officer of Paradigm Group B.V., a private company focused on strategic technologies for the upstream energy industry, from January 2016 until February 2018.
-He also spent 26 years at Halliburton, where he held numerous international and North America positions, including Senior Vice President – Global Business Development and Marketing.
+Mr. Murphy has served as President and Chief Executive Officer of TETRA Technologies, Inc. since May 2019 and as a director since December 2018.
+Prior to this, he was President and Chief Operating Officer from February 2018 to May 2019.
+Before joining TETRA, Mr. Murphy was the Chief Executive Officer of Paradigm Group B.V., a private company specializing in strategic technologies for the upstream energy industry, from January 2016 until February 2018.
+He also spent 26 years at Halliburton, where he held various international and North American leadership positions, including Senior Vice President – Global Business Development and Marketing.

-Matthew J. Sanderson, Executive Vice President and Chief Financial Officer (effective March 31, 2026)
+Matt Sanderson, Executive Vice President and Chief Commercial Officer

 Katherine Kokenes, Vice President and Chief Accounting Officer